Apply for a Ceramic & Chinaware Trading License in Dubai

 Pay fees and receive initial approval: Once fees are settled, initial approval is typically granted within a few working days.

-Obtain your trade licence: The formal licence is issued following document verification.
+Obtain your trade license: The formal license is issued following document verification.

 Open a corporate bank account: Several UAE banks offer business accounts for free zone companies.